 You can do this too.
 No!
 Why are you grabbing your crotch?
 Stop that….

-Just clear your mind my young apprentice and let the force flow through you.
-Writing is the greatest thing that humanity can do, so enjoy it and write!
+Just clear your mind, my young apprentice and let the force flow through you.
+Let the zone find you!
+Remember, writing is the greatest thing that humanity can do, so enjoy it and write!

 I love writing on the bus, or whenever I am in a Starbucks.
 If somehow Starbucks had a tour bus, I would be a best-selling author by now.